 Chatbot Arena +

 ❖ This leaderboard is based on the following benchmarks.
-Chatbot Arena - a crowdsourced, randomized battle platform for large language models (LLMs).
+Arena - a crowdsourced, randomized battle platform for large language models (LLMs).
 We use 6M+ user votes to compute Elo ratings.
 AAII - Artificial Analysis Intelligence Index v3 aggregating 10 challenging evaluations.
 ARC-AGI - Artificial General Intelligence benchmark v2 to measure fluid intelligence.

 DeepSeek-V4